ImanovFuad/Python/Weather-alerts.md

 reg = owm.city_id_registry()
 geoms = reg.geopoints_for('London', country='GB')

-# ... also, add to Location class a .geopoint() method that returns a geo.Point instance
+# ... also, add to Location class a .to_geopoint() method that returns a geo.Point instance

 # condition